Wide Open Spaces: Loft Living

 Jamie Rohrer has spent a good portion of her life in cities.
 Major metropolises like Chicago, Philadelphia, San Diego and even Paris were all Rohrer’s stomping grounds.
 When she accepted a position as a French professor at Randolph College, she settled within walking distance to school.
 Eventually she got the urge to live downtown.
 “I was attracted to living in a loft because downtown Lynchburg is the closest thing we have to a city,” explained Rohrer.

 She chose the Riverviews Lofts for her downtown living space.
 The loft is simply one very large open space with exposed vents and pipes.
 The only separate space is a small bath.
 Storage is the major issue in this type of living space.
 Rohrer solved this dilemma quite effectively with her use of armoires, bookcases and dressers.
 Estate Specialists in downtown Lynchburg, along with selections from IKEA and her choice of classic lines enabled her to mix contemporary with the old to create the perfect eclectic look.
+For Canadian residents, there are websites that offer rentals in several cities around Canada, like Bwalk.com that has rentals in major cities like Calgary, Edmonton, Victoria and parts of Montreal.

 The focal point is the fabulous demilune (half-moon-shaped) windows.
 The building has three demilune windows and the apartment she chose has two of them.